kscheltema/100-days-of-code/log.md

   **Today's Progress:** I was able with some help from Net Ninja to set up a Udemy website on GitHub pages. https://www.youtube.com/watch?v=QyFcl_Fba-k "Getting Started with GitHub Pages".
 Compressing and reducing the size on images on https://tinypng.com/ download time went down from 36.6 seconds to 13.41 seconds.
 Removed Boostrap requirements loadtime now 12.95 seconds.
 Removed JQuery loadtime now 10.97 seconds.
 Compressed other images loadtime now 10.74 seconds.
   **Thoughts:** Squash of css and use of Defer had no clear benefit.
 Something changed now load time is back on 13.39 Seconds.
 Solution video next.
   **Link to work:** see screenshot(s) in my tweet @KobusScheltema.

+     ### Day 36: August 1, 2022
+   **Today's Progress:** Today I finised up until section 4: 65.
+In that I have practised forking and cloning a repository.
+I also used GitHub Pages successfully again.
+   **Thoughts:** There is a Error on the {npm install}, will troubleshoot tomorrow.
+   **Link to work:** see screenshot(s) in my tweet @KobusScheltema.